 One problem, though, was that Nora wouldn’t talk about the house or tell any stories at all about her past life.

 When Elizabeth finds locked rooms, gravestone markers, and many beds lined up in the attic my interest peaked.

 Those readers who enjoy historical fiction, secrets, surprises, and an unraveling of the past will thoroughly enjoy WE HOPE FOR BETTER THINGS.

 And, of course, the characters were simply wonderful.
 I didn’t want the book to end because of them.

 WE HOPE FOR BETTER THINGS has a warmth that will linger with you and a wonderful history lesson.

 Ms Bartels’ debut novel has flawless writing and a marvelous story line.
 5/5

-This book was given to me free of charge and without compensation by the publisher in return for an honest review.
+This book was given to me by the publisher via Bookishfirst in exchange for an honest review.